Jean-MarcHarvengt/TeensyCEC/README.md

   - no sound
   - 32k roms only supported
   - needs a little bit of speedup but playable...
+- teensyspeccy:
+  - no sound
+  - 48k games only supported
+  - kempston joystick supported byt sometimes on screen keyboard does not answer

 - general:
   - menu not perfect!